1. Walkable Brewery District

 3. The Northern Hotel

-Reason to Go: Newly restored, this elegant historic hotel has been voted “best hotel in Billings” for four consecutive years.
+Reason to Go: This elegant historic hotel has been voted “best hotel in Billings” for seven consecutive years.
 It features two fantastic restaurants: Bernie’s Diner for breakfast and lunch and TEN for upscale atmosphere and innovative Montana cuisine.

 Quirky Fact: Break all the rules and order the “Vacation Breakfast” at Bernie’s - it’s chocolate cake coupled with a chocolate milkshake.